atlarge-research/librnr/README.md

 ### Boolean

-A record for a boolean event.
+A record for a boolean event (e.g., pressing a button).

 ```
-changed isActive lastChanged value (e.g., pressing a button)
+changed isActive lastChanged value
 ```

 - changed: true if value has changed since last poll event.